 Second, the system offers a way for two systems to authorize requests between each other without the authorization system being a synchronous dependency in the critical request path.
 This is done using proof-of-access obtained and verified via the Delegated Authorization service.

 Finally, the system offers a service to manage the underlying authorization rules used by the two previous services.
-This service, Authorization Management, would be used by an administrator, which could be either a system (e.g. an administration UI) or a person directly interacting with the service.
+This service, Authorization Management, would be used by an administrator, which could be either a system (e.g., an administration UI) or a person directly interacting with the service.

 Important delimitations